Like Peruvians call them: yanquis

 They can make either a great, unique gift for yourself or your friends and family.
 As far as travel gifts go they’re pretty cheap, costing between 10 and 20 soles.

-Nike made an interesting advertisement featuring Yankees, which you can still find on Youtube–I’ve linked to it below.
+Nike made an interesting advertisement featuring Yankees, which you can still find on Youtube.